Sign in to access your Salford customer account, or see our other accounts.

 The person who is going to hold the licence will complete this form.

-Please send the DBS to us either by using the secure upload page or post it to us.
+When the licence holder of the property has their Basic Disclosure they will need to send the DBS to us either by using the secure upload page, provide sharing details or post it to us.

-The secure upload online form asks for some basic information including name of child family or adult.
+The secure upload online form asks for some basic information including name of child family or adult or subject of email (required).
+In this section please type: Landlord Licensing and your licence holder reference (six digit number).

-2. For the tick box, please choose 'other' and type in email address – so landlord.licensing@salford.gov.uk
+For the tick box, please choose 'other' and type in email address – for example, landlord.licensing@salford.gov.uk

 Chorley Road